WICG/display-locking/explainer-beforematch.md

 find-in-page match in sections that are not visible.
 In turn, the `beforematch` event will be fired on hidden (a.k.a. collapsed) sections, allowing the developer to unhide the section.
-The net effect is that the user is able to use find-in-page to find content in a collapsed section -- something that is not currently possible.
+The net effect is that the user is able to use find-in-page or link navigation to find content in collapsed sections -- something that is not currently possible.

 Even without hidden but matchable features, `beforematch` is useful signal to the